rosswhitfield/corelli/docs/van.md

 # Create solid angle and flux workspaces for normalisation

+The reduced vanadium solid angle and flux should be provided by the instrument scientist for your particular sample environment.
+This is just an exmaple of how they are created.

 There is an example of creating the SolidAngle and Flux workspaces in the [MDNormSCD](http://docs.mantidproject.org/nightly/algorithms/MDNormSCD.html)